ReinerBalschun/ReinerBalschun/README.md

 - 👋 Hi, I’m @ReinerBalschun
 - 👀 I’m interested in Computer Sciene and everything related to Cloud Computing
 - 🌱 I’m currently learning to become a GW Cloud Consultant
-- 💞️ I’m looking to collaborate on Obsidian Notes to shre my Notes with you
+- 💞️ I’m looking to collaborate on Obsidian Notes to share my Notes with you
 - 📫 How to reach me?
 Currently not available!

 <!---